 - Your Known Contacts, Job Function, Job Level, and Persona targets are equally weighted.

-- When you target based on more than one attribute trait, the Advertising Cloud prioritizes people that match any one of the attribute traits–regardless of whether they are all contained in one attribute category or not.
+- When you target based on more than one attribute trait, the Advertising solution prioritizes people that match any one of the attribute traits–regardless of whether they are all contained in one attribute category or not.

 For example, if you’ve chosen to target ads to accounts with Director for job level and Marketing for job function, Demandbase bids higher for an impression regardless of whether the person’s record contains only one or both traits.
 In the case that a person’s job level matches Director and their job function doesn’t match Marketing, the DSP doesn’t bid lower than if both attributes matched.

 Targeting Known Contacts

 Prioritizing campaign spend on Known Contacts requires that your account list derives from an integration with records from a CRM or MAS.
 After the qualifying records are imported into the Demandbase People Database, you leverage Selectors to customize the list to prioritize reach to individuals who you want to target.

 In Step 4: Strategy of the Campaign Builder, expand and configure the Contacts you already know node to turn on Known Contact targeting.
 See Enable Ad Targeting to Known Contacts for how to develop the prerequisite Person Lists and how to enable Known Contact targeting in the Campaign Builder.